mliszcz/radio-playlistgen/README.md

 # Overview

-This application parses *pls*/*m3u* playlists with radio stations live streams, filters unreachable and combines available streams into one *pls* playlist with proper metadata.
+This application parses *pls*/*m3u* playlists with radio stations live streams, filters unreachable and combines available sources into one *pls* playlist with proper metadata.

 #Example